DWTechs/efficient-web-app-architecture/content/microservices/mono-repo-vs-multi-repo/mono-repo.md

 ### Easier application-wide refactoring

 When creating an application-wide refactoring of the code, multiple libraries will be affected.
-If you’re hosting them via multiple repositories, managing all the different pull requests to keep them synchronized with each other can prove to be a challenge.
+If you’re hosting them via multiple repositories, managing all the different pull requests to keep them synchronized with each other can be a challenge.

 A monorepo makes it easy to perform all modifications to all code for all libraries and submit it under a single pull request.